-The Passbook Competition, which was started by Durban Local History Museums in 2013, sees an influx of children from local schools, as learners visit the various museums in order to get their ‘passbooks’ stamped.
-The competition, which is directly linked to the CAPS curriculum for History , Social Science and Arts and Culture, comprises four distinct phases.
+The Passbook Competition, which was started by Durban Local History Museums in 2013, sees an influx of children from local schools as learners visit the various museums in order to get their ‘passbooks’ stamped.
+The competition, which is directly linked to the CAPS curriculum for History , Social Science and Arts and Culture, comprises four distinct phases:

 - The third phase of the competition comprises the fantastic Abasha Bash!
-Festival where leaners show off their artistic and cultural talents through performance art.
+Festival where learners show off their artistic and cultural talents through performance art.

 For further information or updates please like the Passbook Competition’s Facebook page.